jennfshr/vnc2hpc/README.md

 $>  vnc2hpc -m sn-fey1 -c /Applications/VNC\ Viewer/Contents/MacOS/vncviewer
 # walk through the password recreation process once again
 ```
+_____

 **Manually Set VNC Passwd**

+The vnc2hpc software will help you set your password.
+If you would like to do this outside the tool, it's pretty simple.
+Here's how:

 ```bash
 ssh -l ${USER} <machine>